 Apply for CT if you want to take part in servant leadership!

 The CT application is available in Microsoft Word .docx format here.
 Although your responses to each question do not need to be lengthy, do not feel that you need to fit all of your responses onto the single page provided.
-Please email your completed application to Seth Buffkin or Jeffrey.
-If you have any trouble accessing the document or understanding it, please let Seth or Jeffrey know.
+Please email your completed application to Jeffrey.
+If you have any trouble accessing the document or understanding it, please let Jeffrey know.

 Liking and following our page on Facebook will allow you to catch updates on the latest activity as well as have access to all the media we post.